 14. Read Novels Set in That Country

-Another way to get a sense of the country you are travelling to is to read a novel that is set there.
+Another way to research a travel destination before you go is to read a novel that is set there.
 You’ll be able to feel immersed in the local culture and you’ll get a sense of what things are like.
 Depending on the novel you might gain some insight into the local customs, the history and the subtler nuances of life in that destination.

 15. Look up Hashtags